-Christiane Monarchi, Writer and Editor, Photomonitor, Hapax
+Christiane Monarchi, founding editor Photomonitor, founding co-editor Hapax

 "The complex combination of illustrations based on ordnance survey maps/archival material along with Tamsin's evocative black and white landscapes and the highly considered design/production of the book incites curiosity and wonder in equal measure.
 I really admire the way Tamsin engages with representations of landscape that are knowingly subjective yet evoke a sense of universality by dealing with broader questions of mapping, classification and our entangled and complex relationship to our natural surroundings."